ardeora-cmu/lab7-rest-programming/README.md

 The getVariableList() method will call doGet and will retrieve a list of all of the names (but without their values) found on the server.

-An additional method needs to be added to the server to handle visits to this URL:
+An additional method needs to be added to the server to handle visits to this new URL:

 ```
 http://localhost:8080/RESTServicePrj-1.0-SNAPSHOT/api/variable-memory/list/variables

 ```

+Note that the client must generate a GET request to this new URL.
 On the server, you will want to match the path "/list/variables".

 Here is the client side execution of my solution: